hiruni-perera9/DataSpeaks/README.md

 ---

-**Note**: This project is part of my transition into AI security engineering.
+**Note**: This project is part of my exploration into AI security engineering.
 It demonstrates full-stack development, AI integration, and security-conscious architecture.